Ethan19930828/ebooksearcher/README.md

 # EBook Search

-a simple ios client for seach ebooks from douban, duokan and amazon
+A simple ios client for seach ebooks from douban, duokan and amazon.

-write in swift for fun.

 ## Screen shot